Buy our dog digital book bundle and prevent common accidents.

 Joint Relief and Mobility Diets for Dogs

 There are prescription joint/mobility diets specifically formulated to help arthritic dogs.
-These include Hill’s Metabolic + Mobility, and Royal Canin Joint Support dog foods.
+These include Hill’s Metabolic + Mobility and Royal Canin Joint Support dog foods.
 Speak with your veterinarian to see if such a diet might help your dog.

 Increasing Mobility for Dogs

 If you have hardwood floors or other slick surfaces in your home, this can worsen pain and mobility issues for an older dog or a dog with arthritis.
 In addition to treating their pain with the supplements mentioned above, as well as any prescription medications your vet recommends, something as simple as carpet runners, no-slip dog socks, or a set of pet steps can do wonders toward increasing your dog's mobility.
-To learn more, check out "How to Help an Older Dog With Arthritis and Other Mobility Problems."

 By keeping an eye out for any subtle changes to your dog's behavior and body language, you can address any underlying pain that they might be experiencing.
 Your veterinarian is your best resource for preventing and treating your dog's pain.
-Your dog will have a greater quality of life when their pain is properly managed with medication, supplements, and a comfortable home setup.

 About the author